 DEFORD: Thank you, Steve.

 INSKEEP: That's our regular sports commentator, Frank Deford.
 And again, the news here: Penn State's football program has been hit with a $60 fine, and 14 seasons of Penn State wins, Joe Paterno's wins, have been vacated, from 1998-2011, which means that on the record books Joe Paterno is no longer the winningest coach in college football history.
 Your listening to MORNING EDITION from NPR News.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.